 Brooklyn Police Department

-The Brooklyn Police Department is comprised of a three-quarter time Police Chief, one full-time Patrol Officer, two part-time Patrol Officers and one part-time Clerical Staff member.
+The Brooklyn Police Department is comprised of a full-time Police Chief, one full-time Patrol Officer, part-time Patrol Officers and one part-time Clerical Staff member.
 The Police Department is located in the Community Building on the second floor.
-Due to part-time staffing, Police Patrol and other typical law enforcement services are limited.

 Citizens of the Village of Brooklyn are encouraged to contact us so that we may respond to take a report and/or provide assistance.
 In those instances that are not time sensitive or an emergency feel free to call and leave a voice message or send an e-mail and we will contact you.
 If the situation is urgent or an emergency, you are encouraged to call 911 so that law enforcement from either Dane County Sheriff’s Department or Green County Sheriff’s Department may respond in a timely manner.